lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 Hi [Name], sorry for the short notice, but I can't make the interview today.
 I need to focus on prepping for the weekend server restarts after Peter’s patches.
 A few servers are new to us, so I need to verify the services manually.

 Also, I took a quick look at the resumes—personally, I feel they might not be the best fit, but let’s wait for [xx] and Andrew to weigh in.

+Morning [Name].
+Just a heads-up that I’m required to support xxx with xxx tomorrow.
+I likely won’t be able to attend the interview, but if we wrap up early, I’ll pop in.
+It depends on how the xxx progresses.
+If I can't make it, I'll just pass my questions to xxx

+The xxx is scheduled for the 21st to the 26th, during which​ I'm required to support the team.

+Just a heads-up that xxx has called in sick/taken leave tomorrow,so he won’t be attending.
+Probably best to reschedule.​ What do you think?
+Hi, xxx just said he's off tmr, can't join either.
+Probably best to reschedule.

 "if xx isn't a fit, how about xxx?"
 "Definitely not a match either."